Outdoor Adventure Therapy

 Demonstrate a deep understanding of the variety of influences and psychological theories that underpin outdoor adventure therapy models.

-Critically evaluate the use of outdoor adventure therapy within a local community group/organisation
+Critically evaluate the use of outdoor and/or adventure therapy within a local community group or organisation.

 Teaching and Learning Strategy

-You will receive 4 x 2-hour lectures covering the history, development and the skills required in adventure therapy.
+You will receive 4 x 2-hour lectures covering the history, development, and skills required in adventure therapy.

 |Practical classes and workshops||

-You will receive a further 5 x 4-hour practical sessions in which you will have the opportunity to practice your therapy skills.
-A minimum of two of these sessions will comprise visits to local organisations who use outdoor therapy within their programmes.
+You will receive a further 4 x 4-hour practical sessions in which you will have the opportunity to practice your therapy skills.
+A minimum of two of these sessions will comprise visits to local organisations that use outdoor and/or adventure therapy within their programmes.

 - Literacy - Proficiency in reading and writing through a variety of media